webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Wizard,-Mighty.md

 ---
 aliases:
   - Wizard, Mighty
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/NPC
   - Creature/Level/8
   - Creature/Armor/0
   - Creature/Health/40
+title: Wizard, Mighty
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Wizard, Mighty
 Some wizards learn so many spells and accumulate so much lore that they become incredibly powerful.
 Some work for a higher purpose, whereas others are concerned only with themselves.